AreViana/talks/README.md

 ### Note ❤️
 Hi there!👋 thanks for taking a look into my talks repository. <br>
-I'm a Software Engineer and I really enjoy giving talks about different topics in the software development area **just for fun**. <br>
+I'm a Software Engineer and I really enjoy giving talks(in Spanish or English) about different topics in the software development area **just for fun**. <br>

 If you are interested in hearing about one of these or other talks in your **school** or **organization** don't hesitate to send me an email at <areviana17@gmail.com>.
 I'm happy to share the knowledge that I have been getting around my dev years 😊.